 To help you bag the job you’re interviewing for, we’ve put together the 10 most common questions that are bound to come up in a second interview, along with tips and advice on how to answer them.

-Before we dive straight into the most common second interview questions, let’s take a quick look at the difference between first and second interviews (and, yes, there is a difference.)
+But first: before we dive straight into the most common second interview questions, let’s take a quick look at the difference between first and second interviews (and, yes, there is a difference.)

 You see, beyond bringing you one step closer to the job you’ve applied for (and, therefore, turning the pressure up a notch or two), second interviews are generally used to determine what separates you from other candidates and what your technical abilities are.
 First interviews, on the other hand, typically look at your personality and basic abilities.